K07H/DecorationsMod/DecorationsMod/Assets/README.md

 ## Note:
-You might need to install Git LFS in order to download high quality assets (since the file is bigger than 100Mo).<br>
+You might need to install Git LFS in order to pull the high quality assets file (decorationassets.assets) since the file is bigger than 100Mo.<br>
-Alternatively, you can get the assets from the **DecorationsMod.zip** archive in [Releases](https://github.com/K07H/DecorationsMod/releases) tab.<br>